 The shuttle will depart from Lava Lands Visitor Center and Lava Butte every 20 minutes from 10 am to 4 pm.
-Fares are \$2 per rider (children 2 and under ride free).
-Fares are cash-only and exact change is required.
+There is a minimal fare for each rider (children 2 and under ride free).
+Fares are cash or CET TouchPass App and exact change is required.
 Shuttles are wheelchair accessible, can transport bicycles, and leashed dogs are permitted.
 No other motor vehicles are allowed on Lava Butte road when the shuttle is operating.